nzbget/nzbget.github.io/_wiki/installation-on-posix.md

     --with-libcurses-includes=/path/to/curses/includes
     --with-libcurses-libraries=/path/to/curses/libraries

-If you are not able to use curses or ncurses or do not want them you can make the program without support for curses using option **--disable-curses**:
+If you are not able to use curses or ncurses or do not want them you can make the program without support for curses using option **-\-disable-curses**:
 ```shell
 ./configure --disable-curses
 ```

 ### Optional package: TLS ###
 To enable encrypted server connections (TLS/SSL) you need to build the program with TLS/SSL support.
 NZBGet can use two libraries: GnuTLS or OpenSSL.
 Configure-script checks which library is installed and use it.
 If both are available it gives the precedence to OpenSSL.
-You may override that with the option **--with-tlslib=(GnuTLS, OpenSSL)**.
+You may override that with the option **-\-with-tlslib=(GnuTLS, OpenSSL)**.
 For example to build whith GnuTLS:
 ```shell
 ./configure --with-tlslib=GnuTLS
 ```